OUR MISSION

 OUR FOUNDER

-Challenge the Stats Founder Angelica Hairston is passionate about creating spaces that create equity in the performing arts.
+Challenge the Stats Founder Angelica Hairston is passionate about creating spaces that create access in the performing arts.
 She holds a Master of Music Industry Leadership from Northeastern University as a recipient of the 2015 Dr. Martin Luther King, Jr., Graduate Fellowship; an award given to individuals who are committed to the principles of social justice espoused by Dr. King.
 As an MLK Fellow, Angelica focused her research on nonprofit organizations effectively serving communities of color and that same year; she launched Challenge the Stats.
 Angelica has served as a featured panelist and invited guest for the League of American Orchestra’s Essentials of Orchestra Mangement, the Sphinx Organization’s SphinxConnect, the Woodruff Arts Center Educator Conference and the International Tour of the European Network on Cultural Management and Policy.
 Her work has been profiled by the Atlanta Symphony Orchestra’s Talent Development Program, Northeastern University’s College of Arts Media and Design, and Harp Column Magazine.
 She is an alum of SphinxLEAD, a program designed to advance arts leaders of color and to evolve the landscape of administrative leadership in the country.

 CONNECT WITH US!